Quick Strokes 🎨

 Detail from Walters Museum Manuscript W.102, Book of Hours

-In 1972 artists Judy Chicago and Miriam Schapiro debuted Womanhouse, the first major public art exhibition devoted to female empowerment.
+In 1972, Judy Chicago and Miriam Schapiro debuted Womanhouse, the first major art exhibition devoted to female empowerment.

 Schapiro contributed Dollhouse, a mixed-media object whose overall shape resembles an ancient temple.
-The kitchen, nursery, and boudoir all embody the cultural expectations for women born in the 1950s.
+The kitchen, nursery, and boudoir reflect the cultural expectations for women born in the 1950s.

-But then, tucked away on the third floor, an artist’s studio features a male model posing next to a tray of bananas.
-It’s a feminist spin on the usual gender roles found in academic life drawing classes.
+Yet, tucked away on the third floor is an artist’s studio where a male model poses next to a tray of bananas—a feminist spin on the typical gender roles found in academic life drawing classes.

-A few critics consider Dollhouse an insignificant work.
-Schapiro disagrees, saying the process of making it helped her learn how to create art from a female perspective.
+While a few critics dismissed Dollhouse as a trivial work, Schapiro pushed back, explaining that it helped her learn to create art from a purely female perspective.
 “Women will get it,” she said.

 A 3D wooden dollhouse with six rooms.
 On the upper floor, the room on the right is an artist's studio.